jackyykk/SmartMatrix/src/smartmatrix-client-nextjs/readme.txt

 npm run build

+2. Since Azure Static Web App - SmartMatrixWeb had been setup as deployed by GitHub, It will trigger GitHub Action once we pushed the commits to main branch.

-2. Upload the packages to Azure App Services
+3. After GitHub Action runs successfully, it will deploy the packages to Azure Static Web App

-az login

-az staticwebapp upload --name SmartMatrixWeb --resource-group smartmatrix-rg --source out